Finite time extinction for a class of damped Schr{\"o}dinger equations with a singular saturated nonlinearity: Main results

 which need not be satisfied, where $X^\star=H^{-1}(\Omega)+L^\frac{m+1}m(\Omega).$ In particular, we cannot apply Proposition~\ref{propdep} and, as a consequence, we do not know if the solution is unique in the class of functions satisfying~\eqref{thmstrongaH11}.
 Of course, it is unique in the class of weak solutions (Theorem~\ref{thmweak}).
-Finally, \eqref{rmkthmstrongaH121} may be obtained if we assume additionally $f\in L^\frac{m+1}m_\loc\big((0,\infty);X^\star\big),$ (see Theorem~\ref{thmstrongH1} below). \item The assumption on $\nabla V$ in Theorem~\ref{thmstrongaH1} (and Theorem~\ref{thmstrongH1} below) is needed to obtain \eqref{thmstrongaH12} and, thereby, the approximating sequence of the $H^2$-solutions bounded in $L^\infty_\loc\big([0,\infty);H^1_0(\Omega)\big).$ If $V$ is a constant function then we may obtain a better estimate as follows.
+Finally, \eqref{rmkthmstrongaH121} may be obtained if we assume additionally $f\in L^\frac{m+1}m_\loc\big([0,\infty);X^\star\big),$ (see Theorem~\ref{thmstrongH1} below). \item The assumption on $\nabla V$ in Theorem~\ref{thmstrongaH1} (and Theorem~\ref{thmstrongH1} below) is needed to obtain \eqref{thmstrongaH12} and, thereby, the approximating sequence of the $H^2$-solutions bounded in $L^\infty_\loc\big([0,\infty);H^1_0(\Omega)\big).$ If $V$ is a constant function then we may obtain a better estimate as follows.
 We claim that,

 for almost every $t>s>0.$ Indeed, since the solution obtained in Theorem~\ref{thmstrongaH1} is a weak solution, by uniqueness of the weak solutions and by a time translation argument, it is sufficient to establish~\eqref{thmstrongaH12V0} for $s=0$ and the $H^2$-solutions.
-Taking the $L^2$-scalar product of \eqref{nls} with $-\vi\Delta u,$ it follows from~\cite[Lemma~A.5]{MR4053613} and Lemma~\ref{lemenereg} below that for almost every $\sigma>0,$
+Taking the $L^2$-scalar product of \eqref{nls} with $-\vi\Delta u,$ it follows from~Bégout and D\'{\i}az~\cite[Lemma~A.5]{MR4053613} and Lemma~\ref{lemenereg} below that for almost every $\sigma>0,$

 The result then follows by integration.
 See the proof of Theorem~\ref{thmstrongaH1} for more details. \end{enumerate} \end{rmk}

 Below and after, we denote by $C_\w\big([0,\infty);H^1_0(\Omega)\big)$ the space of continuous functions from $[0,\infty)$ to $H^1_0(\Omega),$ where $H^1_0(\Omega)$ is endowed of the weak topology $\sigma\left(H^1_0(\Omega),H^{-1}(\Omega)\right).$